 The Federal Emergency Management Agency, FEMA, has identified the Utah Lake flood plain and several riverine flood plains in Utah County and requires Utah County government to administer special protective regulations in these areas.
-The FEMA maps show the areas of 100 year and 500 year flooding and have placed those maps in the Utah County Community Development Department office.
-Within these flood plains, buildings must either meet flood-proofing standards, or have their lowest livable floor elevation certified higher than the maximum flood elevation as shown on the FEMA maps.
-Where minor flood channels exist that are not subject to FEMA regulations, Utah County requires structures to meet a minimum set back from the stream bank.
+The FEMA maps show the areas subject to 1% annual chance floods (100 year floods) and areas subject to 0.2% annual chance floods (500 year floods) and have placed those maps in the office of Utah County Community Development.
+Development in areas subject to 1% annual chance floods should meet floodproofing standards to mitigate flooding concerns.
+Requirements should be established to regulate the location of human occupied structures near flood channels not subject to FEMA regulations.

 A large percentage of land area within the boundary of Utah County is rural and mountainous with a variety of fuels vulnerable to wild land fire.
 Vegetation types range from grasses and brush to heavy scrub and timber.
 Even with the efforts to eliminate accumulated fuels through clearing and controlled burns, most of these areas have large amounts of fuel which can burn violently when ignited.
 Homes have also been constructed within these wild land fire areas that complicate fire management and control.
 Protection of natural resources, life and property, and firefighters and their equipment, has continued to add to the cost of fire suppression.
 Besides the immediate danger to life and property and the loss of vegetation, wild land fire can create secondary concerns of erosion, flooding, landslides, debris flows, water quality degradation, displacement of wildlife and livestock, as well as aesthetic impacts.
-Utah County annually has wild land fires.
+Wild land fires occur each year in Utah County.
 The number of fires can be reduced by fire safety education and using common sense during periods of high fire danger.
 The intensity of these fires can vary due to weather conditions and the abundance of fuel.

-The Utah County Fire Marshal’s office provides fire information, education, prevention and investigation throughout the unincorporated area, while the Wild Land Fire division of the County Sheriff’s department provides for the prevention and suppression of wild land fires in the unincorporated private lands and cooperates with the state and federal agencies when wild land fires are initiated on public lands or cross over onto such lands.
-The adoption by Utah County of the International Fire Code and the Urban/Wildland Interface Area of the Utah County Code has increased the effectiveness of fire prevention and has reduced the risks, costs, and adverse impacts of wild land fire.
+The Utah County Fire Marshal coordinates fire prevention, suppression, and fire investigation throughout the unincorporated area, while the Wild Land Fire Division of the County Sheriff’s Department specifically provides for the prevention and suppression of wild land fires in the unincorporated private lands and cooperates with the state and federal agencies when wild land fires are initiated on public lands or cross over onto such lands.
+The adoption by Utah County of the International Fire Code and the Urban/Wildland Interface Area section of the Utah County Code has increased the effectiveness of fire prevention and has reduced the risks, costs, and adverse impacts of wild land fire.

 Wildlife and Forest Conservation